nrfconnect/sdk-nrf/doc/nrf/ug_thread_supported_features.rst

 The Thread 1.2 Specification support has the following limitation:

-* Due to code size limitation, the combination of complete set of Thread 1.2 features with the Bluetooth LE multiprotocol support is not possible for the nRF52833 DKs.
+* Due to code size limitation, the combination of complete set of Thread 1.2 features with the Bluetooth® LE multiprotocol support is not possible for the nRF52833 DKs.